Guide: Understanding, preventing and treating an irritated vulva

 Mycoses (candidiasis):

-Few women will never have yeast infections during their life!
-These infections are mainly caused by the fungus Candida albicans .
+Few women will never experience a yeast infection in their lifetime!
+These infections are mostly caused by the fungus Candida albicans .
 They often result in inflammation of the vulva accompanied by intense itching.
-The discharge may become thick, resembling curdled milk, and may sometimes be accompanied by a strong odor.
-(Be aware that taking antibiotics, diabetes or a weakened immune system can increase the risk of yeast infection.)
+The discharge can become thick, resembling curdled milk, and can sometimes be accompanied by a strong odor.
+(Be aware that taking antibiotics, having diabetes, or a weakened immune system can increase the risk of yeast infections.)

-This bacterial imbalance in the vaginal flora occurs when “friendly” bacteria are supplanted by “enemy” bacteria.
-Symptoms include white discharge, often runny , accompanied by a “fishy” odor.
-Vaginal bacteriosis can also increase the risk of other infections and complications, especially during pregnancy.
+This bacterial imbalance in the vaginal flora occurs when "friendly" bacteria are outcompeted by "enemy" bacteria.
+Symptoms include white, often watery , discharge with a "fishy" odor.
+Vaginal bacterial infection can also increase the risk of other infections and complications, especially during pregnancy.

 This viral infection is caused by the herpes simplex virus (HSV).
-Initial symptoms may include a tingling or burning sensation before small, painful, fluid-filled blisters appear.
-These blisters burst to form ulcers which can take several weeks to heal.
+Initial symptoms may include a tingling or burning sensation before the appearance of small, painful, fluid-filled blisters.
+These blisters burst to form ulcers that can take several weeks to heal.

 Trichomoniasis:

 It is a sexually transmitted parasitic infection caused by a protozoan called Trichomonas vaginalis.
-Symptoms vary, but can include itching, burning , green or yellow, smelly discharge, and sometimes pain during urination or sex.
+Symptoms vary, but may include itching, burning , green or yellow, foul-smelling discharge, and sometimes pain during urination or intercourse.

 Human papillomavirus (HPV):

-There are more than 100 types of HPV, but only a few can cause genital warts.
-Which makes it difficult to detect this infection!
+There are over 100 types of HPV, but only a few can cause genital warts.
+This makes it difficult to detect this infection!
 These warts can be flat or cauliflower-shaped and vary in size.
-They can be itchy, but are often painless.
-Certain strains of HPV are also associated with types of cancer, including cervical cancer.
+They can be itchy but are often painless.
+Some strains of HPV are also associated with types of cancer, including cervical cancer.

 2. Vulvar dermatoses*